bloomberg/memray/docs/python_allocators.rst

 quite fast and efficient, it is still generic and is not tuned to the specific allocation patterns of the Python interpreter, especially those regarding small Python objects.
-To improve performance and reduce fragmentation, Python has a specialized allocator that handles an allocation of small objects and defers to the system allocator for large ones.
+To improve performance and reduce fragmentation, Python has a specialized allocator that handles allocation of small objects and defers to the system allocator for large ones.
 This allocator is called ``pymalloc``.